eileenalden/screenlocal-app/replit.md

-# FilmMatcher Oakland
+# ScreenLocal

 ## Overview

-FilmMatcher Oakland is a full-stack web application designed to connect filmmakers with local resources in Oakland, California.
+ScreenLocal is a full-stack web application designed to connect filmmakers with local resources in Oakland, California.
 The platform serves as a marketplace where filmmakers can find locations, crew members, cast, and services for their productions, while providers can list their offerings.
 The application features AI-powered matching, production planning tools, and permit/tax incentive guidance.

 ## System Architecture